syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Excel-Worksheet.md

 XlsIO provides support for inserting/removing horizontal and vertical page breaks in a worksheet by using the IHPagebreak and IVPagebreak interfaces respectively.

-> Note: By default, page breaks are not shown in the Normal view.
+N> By default, page breaks are not shown in the Normal view.
 However, you can view them by inserting new page breaks.

 {% highlight C# %}